marcsello/changeling-hunt/README.md

 Originally written and released by Darkimmortal (TF2) Originally ported to GMod: AMT
 Fixed for GMod 13: Leleudk
-Enhanced an published: Me
+Enhanced an published: Kowalski Konqueror
-Thanks also who help answering people on the page :D
+Remixed for ponies: Marcsello

-If you are the autor or if you have credit, and you dont to see this mod on the Workshop anymore... just contact me Tested on Windows, Mac and Ubuntu Linux. .
+If you are the autor or if you have credit, and you dont to see this mod on the Workshop anymore... just contact me Tested on Debian Server.

 ## DEPENDENCIES: ##
-THIS MOD COULD REQUIRE CS:S (For some maps / elements)
+THIS MOD COULD REQUIRE CS:S (For some maps / elements) It also requires the addon "Pony Playermodel and NPC" by Pisti01 (http://steamcommunity.com/sharedfiles/filedetails/?id=107155115)

 ## LICENSE: ##
 This program is free software: you can redistribute it and/or modify